1. Digital Health Apps/Software

 According to National Health and Medical Big Data Standards, Safety and Service Management Measures (For Trial Implementation) (2018) Article 30, health and medical big data (which according to Article 4 refers to health and medical related data generated during the process such as treating or preventing diseases and health management) should be stored on domestic servers.
 If it is really necessary to provide it overseas due to business needs, a safety assessment review shall be conducted in accordance with relevant laws, regulations and requirements.

 According to Cybersecurity Law (2017) Article 2, if the servers are located within the territory of mainland China, then Chinese data protection laws apply.
-Therefore, the location of the server of the app/software matters.
-The location of the users does not matter.
+Therefore, insofar as data protection laws are concerned, the location of the server of the app/software matters, not the location of the users.

 3.2 It is a “B2B” (business to business) rather than “B2C” (business to end consumer) service.